nsc9605/Move_Those_Buns/README.md

 This application is deployed through Heroku for immediate use.

-However; if a user desires to work on this locally, they may clone this repository and the following dependencies are required to be installed for this application to run properly:
+However, if a user desires to work on this locally, they may clone this repository and the following dependencies are required to be installed for this application to run properly:

       npm i
       npm install express